Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: Problem formulation: Task sparsity in multi-agent learning

 \subsection{The inefficiency of brute-force scaling}

 The prevailing approach in machine learning has been to overcome such challenges with scale.
 However, the nature of multi-agent coordination makes this particularly inefficient.
-As noted in the analysis of a modified TiZero framework, MARL methods can learn meaningful strategies but still struggle with sample inefficiency and slow learning progress~\citep{baghi2024applying}.
+As noted in the analysis of a modified TiZero framework, MARL methods can learn meaningful strategies but still struggle with sample inefficiency and slow learning progress \citep{baghi2024applying}.
 The computational cost scales exponentially with the number of agents and the complexity of the required coordination.

 Furthermore, a focus on extreme computational scale can make research inaccessible and sideline promising alternative paradigms.
-Our methodological review of the 2024 soccer literature was intentionally focused on low-resource approaches that control agents at a high level (e.g., target positions, kick actions) rather than low-level joint angles.
-This decision was informed by the observation that some of the most complex end-to-end systems, such as those that learn directly from egocentric vision~\citep{tirumala2024learning}, require a scale of resources that places them beyond the reach of most academic labs.
+Our analysis of the 2024 soccer literature (see Section \ref{sec:analysis}) was intentionally focused on low-resource approaches that control agents at a high level (e.g., target positions, kick actions) rather than low-level joint angles.
+This decision was informed by the observation that some of the most complex end-to-end systems, such as those that learn directly from egocentric vision \citep{tirumala2024learning}, require a scale of resources that places them beyond the reach of most academic labs.
 These represent a brute-force approach to a problem that may be better solved with structural priors.
-The goal should be to find more efficient paths to intelligence, not just the most computationally expensive ones.
+The goal should be to find more efficient paths to intelligence, instead of the most computationally expensive ones.